 Over the weekend, I ran a super informal survey on my personal Facebook and Instagram asking whether any of my married or engaged friends had passed over a photographer simply because their prices were unlisted on their website.
 74% of women (who weren’t in the industry, that is…yeah, I saw y’all sneakin’) responded “yes!”

-It’s not an exact science by any stretch, but it shows a trend in brides that is worth considering.
+It’s not an exact science by any stretch, but it shows a trend in brides that is worth considering when it comes to the question of should photographers list their prices.
 Here are some of the reasons they gave for their decision:

 1. For some brides, budget is everything